 - Pricing information, including average start price, close price, and/or Buy It Now price.

 - Quantity and sales volume information, including the number of items listed, number of items sold, and the average number of bids per listed item.

 - Timing information, including last sold time and date for the item or item type.

-In addition to textual data, eBay Marketplace Research provides subscribers with charts and graphical data to help you to quickly visualize eBay trends in your own particular selling market.
+In addition to textual data, eBay Marketplace Research provides subscribers with charts and graphical data to help you to visualize eBay trends in your own particular selling market quickly.